xp44mm/Notebook/ASP.NET/Demystifying HttpClient APIs.md

 **System.Net.Http:**

-In order to protect the user’s credential information, this API does not send any client certificates to the server by default.
+In order to protect the user's credential information, this API does not send any client certificates to the server by default.
 To use client certificates for authentication, use:

 ```C#
 var myClientHandler = new HttpClientHandler();